DFC (group)

 DFC was an American hip hop duo composed of Flint, Michigan natives Alpha "Al" Breed and Bobby "T-Dub" Thompson.
 They were closely associated with MC Breed who was also Al's cousin.

 DFC stands for Da Funk Clan.

-MC Breed and DFC released their collaborative debut album on November 11, 1991 entitled MC Breed & DFC, which charted at 142 on the Billboard 200 and featured their most successful single, "Ain't No Future in Yo' Frontin'".
+MC Breed and DFC released their collaborative debut album on November 11, 1991 entitled MC Breed & DFC, which charted at number 142 on the Billboard 200 and featured their most successful single, "Ain't No Future in Yo' Frontin'".